Is Debt Consolidation The Answer to Debt Relief?

 The Hidden Truth Behind Debt Consolidation

 Debt consolidation companies promise to take your debts, combine them into a new account, and negotiate.
 It sounds like an easy way to reduce your debt and the amount of interest you pay overall.
 But the truth is that debt consolidation is just a commercial service sold to consumers.
-Unlike bankruptcy, it is not a legal process and right as guaranteed under the United States Constitution.
+Unlike bankruptcy, it is not a legal process or right as guaranteed under the United States Constitution.

 When a debt consolidation provider talks to your creditors, there is no guarantee that the creditors will be interested.
 They are not obligated at all to work with the debt consolidation company.
 Nothing stops the creditors from suing you and garnishing your wages if they do not accept the negotiation or if it takes too long to come up with the funds necessary to settle the account.